-- 3.1 The applicable design and construction standards of the Australian/New Zealand Standard TM (AS/NZS) 2982.1:1997 and 2243.3:2002 (the relevant sections of these standards are listed below in this document).

-Note: The minimum requirement for obtaining this evidence is to contract a department-approved 'third party' assessors.
-A list of department-approved 'third party' assessors can - 3.2 An air leakage rate, at a differential pressure of 200 Pa, of no more than 120L/min (upon facility commissioning). - 3.3 BIPs must submit a transport plan, detailing how the consignment will be taken from the port of arrival to the AA site.
-When developing the plan BIPs will need to ensure the following requirements are met: - the transport route is the most direct route between the two sites - the route taken is on sealed roads only.
+- 3.1 The applicable design and construction standards of the Australian/New Zealand Standard TM (AS/NZS) 2982.1:1997 and 2243.3:2002 (the relevant sections of these standards are listed in this document). - Note: the minimum requirement for obtaining this evidence is to contract a department-approved 'third party' assessor.
+A list of department-approved third party assessors can be found on the department website. - 3.2 An air leakage rate, at a differential pressure of 200 Pa, of no more than 120L/min (upon facility commissioning). - 3.3 A transport plan detailing how the consignment will be taken from the port of arrival to the AA site must be submitted.
+When developing the plan ensure the following requirements are met: - transport route is the most direct route between the two sites - route taken is on sealed roads only.